aras62/vision-based-prediction/datasets/application/trajectory_datasets.md

 <details close>
 <summary><strong>Bibtex</strong></summary>
 <pre>
-@InProceedings{Awad_2018_Trecvid,
+@InProceedings{Oh_2011_CVPR,
-    author = "Awad, George and Butt, Asad and Curtis, Keith and Lee, Yooyoung and Fiscus, Jonathan and Godil, Afzad and Joy, David and Delgado, Andrew and Smeaton, Alan and Graham, Yvette and others", title = "Benchmarking Video Activity Detection, Video Captioning And Matching, Video Storytelling Linking And Video Search", booktitle = "TRECVID",
+    author = "Oh, Sangmin and Hoogs, Anthony and Perera, Amitha and Cuntoor, Naresh and Chen, Chia-Chih and Lee, Jong Taek and Mukherjee, Saurajit and Aggarwal, JK and Lee, Hyungtae and Davis, Larry and others", title = "A Large-Scale Benchmark Dataset For Event Recognition In Surveillance Video", booktitle = "CVPR",
-    year = "2018"
+    year = "2011"
 }
 </pre>
 </details>